LIVING ABROAD GUIDE SECTIONS:

 Puentes Emergency Procedures

-The safety and wellbeing of our participants is Puentes’ highest priority, and we want to make sure that participants feel that we are here to help them in any situation that they find themselves in.
+The safety and wellbeing of our participants is Puentes’ highest priority; we are here to help you in any situation during your program.
 The below is meant to identify what a true emergency is and to explain the procedure if you find yourself in an emergency situation.

-What is an official emergency?
+What is an emergency?

 An emergency is any circumstance that poses a genuine risk to or that has already disturbed the safety and wellbeing of participants that requires immediate attention.